lokesh-coder/pretty-checkbox/README.md

 # Pretty checkbox

 No more boring old fashioned checkboxes.
 New scalable CSS3 pretty checkbox and radio buttons with custom font icon library. **Only CSS**!

 Check it out the [Demo](https://lokesh-coder.github.io/pretty-checkbox/) for complete documentation.

 ### Get started

-Install the library from `bower` or `npm` package manager
+Install the library from `bower` , `npm` or `yarn` package manager

 ```sh
 > bower install pretty-checkbox